 Nobody is dying in Vietnam.
 Dozens of other nations whose population resembles the US in many ways are having no pandemic.
 Does this suggest targeting or does it suggest something more sinister, that the inexplicable array of wildly divergent COVID symptoms may be “wall paper” disguising something else?

 This story is from August 2020:

 It isn’t just Italy, New York is an epicenter too and it isn’t simply CV 19 but chemical weapons that mimic the disease, according to highest level intelligence sources.

 Defense experts are seeing a targeted biowar on China, Italy, Spain, Iran and left-leaning political regions of the US.
 We will now discuss our findings.

 In advanced nations, the overall death rate compared to those identified as infected averages under 1%.
-In Italy and Iran the rate is many times that and the reasons given are fake.
-Both nations have very advanced medical capability.
+In Italy and Iran, the rate is many times that and the reasons are given are fake.
+Both nations have very advanced medical capabilities.

 Then we look at Spain, China’s best friend in Europe and, of course, China.

 Moreover, reporting on CV19 includes concocted conspiracies that trace to Israeli intelligence and the CIA, spread by Trump and Pompeo, which are impossibly absurd and hide a multifaceted operation thoroughly evidence in US Army studies on bio-warfare that our sources say are in motion now.